 Nobody ever said running a business was a walk in the park.
 As an employer, you have a lot of balls in the air, and compliance is just one of them.
 One really, really important one that, if dropped, could cost you a whole lot of money.

-In addition to federal regulations, each state has their own share of employment laws that business owners need to be aware of.
+In addition to federal regulations, each state, and sometimes county or city, has their own share of employment laws that business owners need to be aware of.
 Here, we’re highlighting some of these key state-specific requirements and laws, and offering guidance to help you keep up.

 Payroll Tax Accounts

-Because Justworks reports New York State unemployment taxes on your behalf, you’ll need to close your New York State Unemployment and Withholding accounts prior to joining our platform.
-Here are the steps to do that.
+Because Justworks reports state unemployment taxes on behalf of customers who utilize Justworks’ PEO services, employers will need to close their New York unemployment and withholding accounts prior to joining the Justworks platform.
+Linked here are the steps you’ll need to take: New York - State Unemployment Insurance.

 Recruiting & Hiring Practices